Increase productivity by working smarter, not harder.

 However, there are specific actions you can take to increase your productivity and reclaim some of the 60% of your workweek typically lost to “busyness.”

-In this article, we’ll highlight four ways you can use project management (PM) tools to do just that.
+In this article, we’ll highlight four ways you can use project management (PM) tools to be more productive.

 1. Timebox your work (in 90-minute sessions)

-This is an excellent practice for effectively planning out work across an eight-hour workday, something a standard to-do list doesn’t accomplish.
+This method helps you effectively plan out your work across an eight-hour workday, something a to-do list doesn’t accomplish.
 Timeboxing provides a visual breakdown of what you can reasonably accomplish during a workweek, which helps prioritize tasks to meet deadlines while also serving as a record of what you’ve been working on.

-Plan work in 90-minute sessions; then schedule a short break after.
+Whether you choose to timebox on a digital calendar or our template, plan work in 90-minute sessions, then schedule a short break after.
 Pushing yourself to work on a task longer than 90 minutes (the duration when productivity is at its peak) negatively impacts your ultradian rhythm and actually hinders performance.
+When it comes to productivity levels, slow and steady really does win the race!

 2. Limit work in progress

 What causes overload?
-Typically, it’s a combination of factors such as the number of open work items, the variability of work items, and high resource utilization (aka “busyness”).
+Typically, it’s a combination of factors such as the number of open work items, the variability of work items, and high resource utilization.
 The wait time for tasks in a queue increases relative to these three things.

-At 70% utilization, a task estimated to take two hours to complete will wait in the queue for 0.9 hours and take a total of 2.9 hours to complete (wait time + estimated time to complete).
-At 80% utilization, it’ll wait in the queue for 1.5 hours and take a total of 3.5 hours to complete.
+Working at 70% of their maximum output, a task estimated to take two hours to complete will wait in the queue for 0.9 hours and take a total of 2.9 hours to complete (wait time + estimated time to complete).
+At 80%, it’ll wait in the queue for 1.5 hours and take a total of 3.5 hours to complete.
 But at 99% utilization?
 That same two-hour task will wait in the queue for 37.1 hours, taking a total of 39.1 hours to complete.

 3. Turn off notifications